Irish Geneaography

 What is this resource?

 Tailte Eireann (Surveying) has a really nice application called the Irish Townland and Historical Map Viewer, which will allow you to search for townlands by name and view them on different underlying maps and even compare them with modern aerial photos.
+This application has gone through a number of versions since it came out and this page applies to the version that will be the only one available from January 2026.

 Picture